facebook/react-native-website/docs/communication-ios.md

 ```

 It is fine to update properties anytime.
 However, updates have to be performed on the main thread.
 You use the getter on any thread.
+> **_Note:_** Currently, there is a known issue where setting appProperties during the bridge startup, the change can be lost.
+See https://github.com/facebook/react-native/issues/20115 for more information.

 There is no way to update only a few properties at a time.
 We suggest that you build it into your own wrapper instead.